piisa/pii-data/README.md

 following a standardized schema, and to read it back from the file.
-This schema uses YAML as support file format, and is the _only_ document read capability natively provided by the package (to read other formats into Source Document objects there is an auxiliary [pii-preprocess] package).
+This schema uses YAML as support file format, and is the _only_ document read capability natively provided by the package (to read other formats into Source Document objects there is an auxiliary [pii-preprocess] package, or you can [implement yout own]).

-The package can also write documents as raw text files.
+The package can also export documents as raw text files.

 ### PII Collection